edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

 This will destroy your cluster and clean up your workspace.
 The VM image and cluster configuration file (`constellation-conf.yaml`) will be kept and may be reused to create new clusters.

-## Local setup with Qemu
+## Local setup with QEMU

-With [Qemu](https://www.qemu.org/), you can create a local constellation cluster as if it were in the cloud.
-It utilizes different virtual machines over Qemu to create multiple nodes which interact with each other.
+With [QEMU](https://www.qemu.org/), you can create a local constellation cluster as if it were in the cloud.
+It utilizes different virtual machines over QEMU to create multiple nodes which interact with each other.

 :::caution